-ODAI accepts electronic documents for publication using a Web-based portal at www.dcregs.dc.gov.
+Effective October 1, 2009, ODAI will be accepting electronic documents for publication using a Web-based portal.
 To submit a document, obtain a username and password from your department's ODAI liaison.
 If you do not know your liaison, email ODAI at dcdocuments@dc.gov to request for your department's ODAI liaison.
 For guidelines on how to format and submit documents for publication, email ODAI at dcdocuments@dc.gov.

-The deadline for receiving documents from the District of Columbia Agencies, Boards, Commissions, and Public Charter schools is TUESDAY, NOON of the week of publication.
-The deadline for receiving documents from the District of Columbia Council is WEDNESDAY, NOON of the week of publication.
+The deadline for receiving documents from D.C.
+Agencies, Boards, Commissions, and Public Charter schools is TUESDAY, NOON of the week of publication.
+The deadline for receiving documents from the D.C.
+Council is WEDNESDAY, NOON of the week of publication.
 If an official District government holiday falls on Monday or Friday, the deadline for receiving documents remains the same as outlined above.
 If an official District government holiday falls on Tuesday, Wednesday or Thursday, the deadline for receiving documents is one day earlier from the deadlines outlined above.
+To check the deadline for a specific week, refer to the Agency Calendar on the website for the Office of the Secretary at www.os.dc.gov.